…Promises rescue of corps member abducted by Boko Haram

-In a similar vein, the NYSC DG visited the family of another corps member, Abraham Amuta Abah, who was abducted by Boko Haram insurgents earlier this year in Borno State.
+The National Youth Service Corps (NYSC) DG, Brig-Gen Shuaibu Ibrahim visited the family of a corps member, Abraham Amuta Abah, who was abducted by Boko Haram insurgents earlier this year in Borno State.

 Speaking at the family residence at Jentan Mangoro in Jos, Plateau State, Ibrahim told the parents of the corps member, Daniel and Esther Amuta that the NYSC Management was fully committed to the rescue of Abraham.

 He informed them that the Scheme was working with relevant agencies to ensure that he is released unhurt and reunited with the family.

 The Director-General, who expressed hope in the eventual rescue of the Corps member assured the family that the Scheme would continue to stand by them.

 “I am here to identify with you in this trying moment and we would ensure that we bring your son back home alive.”

 “We are in touch with the security agencies and with their support, we shall succeed,” the DG said.

 Responding, Daniel Amuta thanked the Director-General for his demonstration of concern about their plight, adding that his visit had further raised their hope of Abraham’s return.

 In a similar vein, NYSC assured Nuradeen Tahir, a corps member who lost his arm in a road accident after leaving orientation camp in Taraba state, that he would be provided prosthetic limbs to enable him to lead a normal life.